helloukeje/ukejescript/README.md

 **`Digital Craftsman (Budding Software Developer, & Media Strategist)`**

 Part-time Media Strategist and a budding Software Developer with a passion for digital innovation and creative marketing strategies.
 My journey into the world of software development started with a curiosity for technology and a desire to bring my ideas to life.
 I am constantly learning and exploring various programming languages and frameworks to build innovative and user-friendly applications.
 From front-end web development to back-end systems, I relish the challenge of turning complex problems into elegant solutions.
-You can reach me via mail 📩 <a href="mailto:mo.ukeje@gmail.com? subject=subject text" style=".hover{text-decoration: none;}">Miracle Ukeje</a>
+You can reach me via mail 📩 <a href="mailto:mo.ukeje@gmail.com? subject=subject text" style=" a {colour: #006400;}">Miracle Ukeje</a>
    <p align="left">
       <a href="https://github.com/ukejescript?tab=followers">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/ukejescript?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>